-Veterinary technician is the fastest-growing job in the nation for those with an associate degree!
+Veterinary technician is among the fastest-growing jobs in the nation for those with an associate degree.
 America’s Career Infonet projects job openings will grow at an incredible 52 percent nationwide over the next several years.

 Technologists and technicians usually begin work as trainees in positions under the direct supervision of a veterinarian.